-This is only achieved through humility, a total lack of complacency and the determination to give our pupils the very best start we can; we evaluate rigorously, constantly searching and researching ways we can improve or ways we can meet the latest legislation and changes without losing the best that we have.
+This is only achieved through humility, a total lack of complacency and the determination to give our pupils the very best start we can; we evaluate rigorously, constantly searching and researching ways we can improve, or ways we can meet the latest legislation and changes without losing the best that we have.

-It is hard work but very rewarding when we see the endeavours of the children and are amazed at their talents and eagerness to learn and improve.
+It is hard work but very rewarding when we see the

 What is the role of a Governing Body?

 All schools in England have a Governing Body which is responsible for overseeing many of the strategic decisions of the school.
-This is done by reviewing and agreeing policies, targets and priorities and monitoring and reviewing aims and objectives.
-The key role is to act as a ‘critical friend’, this means to support, challenge, and ask questions and ultimately to be accountable to the school community and the Government for the standards, resources and finances of the school.
+This is done by reviewing and

 In carrying out its duties, the Governing Body works in close partnership with the Headteacher, the staff and the Local Authority to create a clear understanding of the challenges faced in managing the school.
-Whilst the Headteacher is, of course, responsible for the day-to-day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
-They ensure that the school functions well and maintains its high standards of attainment and achievement for all pupils by providing a broad and enriching curriculum and ensuring that staff training, resources and accommodation are available to facilitate this.
+Whilst the Headteacher is, of course, responsible for the day-to-day running of the school, the governors are involved with such things as staffing, curriculum, school buildings, grounds, and finance.
+They ensure that the school functions well and maintains its high standards of attainment and achievement for all pupils by providing a broad and enriching curriculum and ensuring that staff training, resources, and accommodation are available to facilitate this.

-In consultation with all the relevant groups, we have range of academic and social objectives which we monitor and review regularly.
+In consultation with all the relevant groups, we have a range of academic and social objectives which we monitor and review regularly.

 Who are Foxmoor’s Governors?

-In September 2013 the governing body was reconstituted under the 2012 School Governance Regulations.
-The new regulations allow us to change the numbers and types of governors we have and to invite people to join us at different times and in different roles on the basis of the skills they can bring.
+In September 2013 the Governing Body was reconstituted under the 2012 School Governance Regulations.
+The new regulations allow us to change the numbers and types of governors we have, and to invite people to join us at different times and in different roles on the basis of the skills they can bring.